energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 Storage-related constraints
 ---------------------------

-Generation units with energy storage capabilities (mostly large hydro reservoirs and pumped hydro storage units) must meet additional restrictions related to the amount of energy stored.
+Generation units with energy storage capabilities (large hydro reservoirs, pumped hydro storage units, hydrogen storage units or batteries) must meet additional restrictions related to the amount of energy stored.
 Storage units are considered to be subject to the same constraints as non-storage power plants.
 In addition to those constraints, storage-specific restrictions are added for the set of storage units (i.e. a subset of all units).
 These restrictions include the storage capacity, inflow, outflow, charging, charging capacity, charge/discharge efficiencies, etc. Discharging is considered as the standard operation mode and is therefore linked to the Power variable, common to all units.

 The first constraint imposes that the energy stored by a given unit is bounded by a minimum value: